 Dera followers admit they were told to target public buildings in Malwa in case of adverse verdict

-Ranjit Singh was the link between Duni Chand and local dera followers.punjab Updated: Sep 04, 2017 15:24 IST
+Dera followers admit they were told to target public buildings in Malwa in case of adverse verdictcities Updated: Sep 04, 2017 16:16 IST

 Two followers of the Sirsa-based Dera Sacha Sauda on Monday admitted that they were told to target public buildings in the Malwa region of Punjab if their chief, Gurmeet Ram Rahim Singh, was held guilty in the rape case in a Panchkula court on August 25.